 Nothing compares when you’re scrambling to prepare for a night out and learning to find the dress you plan to wear is nowhere to be found.
-You suddenly think of the last time you organized and cleaned your wardrobe and realized you haven’t done it for a while.
-Whether you’re a perfectionist or a natural slob, the same rules apply when whipping a closet into its right shape.
+You suddenly think of the last time you organized and cleaned your wardrobe and realize you haven’t done it for a while.
+The same rules apply when whipping a closet into its proper shape, whether you’re a perfectionist or a natural slob.

 Clothing organization has been an ongoing discussion in lifestyle and fashion spaces.
-Fashionistas are constantly on the hunt for the best way to organize their wardrobes.
+Fashionistas are constantly hunting for the best way to organize their wardrobes.
 Others install walk-in closet systems to provide the space for clothes, shoes, and personal items.
 Luxury walk-in closets are even grander with wood finish cabinets, gleaming hardware, and a center island for handbags and jewelry.

 A well-curated wardrobe is a forever mood for a fashionista.
 Although there’s no one-size-fits-all application across all wardrobes, there are a few basics to get a better handle on closet organization.
 To help organize your fashion investment pieces, here are three simple ways to organize your wardrobe.

 Finding time to organize a closet is probably an arduous task for a fashionista.
 Since there are plenty of clothes to sift through, make sure to devote an entire day to declutter the wardrobe.

 Start by browsing through items by category.
 Tossing them all into the bed will only create a massive heap that can be inefficient, overwhelming, and time-consuming.
 Separate the clothes into different types, from tops, dresses, pants, outerwear, undergarment, and accessories.
 Then, sort each item according to a single category as you progress.

 This method is more effective because it’s easier to differentiate the same clothes when grouped.
 Thus, you can quickly determine which items you want to retain and get rid of.